kyaso/kyaso/README.md

 ![SystemVerilog](https://img.shields.io/badge/SystemVerilog-green?style=for-the-badge)
 ![VHDL](https://img.shields.io/badge/VHDL-blue?style=for-the-badge)

+✏️ Sometimes, I also like to write stuff: [bitsandvolts.org](bitsandvolts.org)

 <!---
 kyaso/kyaso is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 You can click the Preview link to take a look at your changes.